Middleware

 $noNeedLogin = $controller->getDefaultProperties()['noNeedLogin'] ?? [];

-// The accessed method requires login
+// The method being accessed requires login

 if (!in_array($request->action, $noNeedLogin)) {